Henry Hotze: Agent in Europe

-He arrived in London on October 5 and came to the determination that the Confederacy needed a strong diplomatic and propaganda effort in Europe.
+Hotze arrived in London on October 5 and came to the determination that the Confederacy needed a strong diplomatic and propaganda effort in Europe.
 He returned to Richmond and made his argument to the Confederate leadership.
 On November 14, he was created an agent with the core task of influencing British public opinion toward supporting the Confederacy.
 Hotze was given $750 by the Confederate government to influence the British press with pro-Confederate propaganda.
 Until the end of the war, he made substantial and vigorous activities to this end.

 Hotze realized that propaganda effort had to be about more than cotton alone.
 He appealed to anti-American sentiment in the United Kingdom, British naval rights, and the rights of smaller nations.
 He paid English journalists to support the cause and wrote his own pieces in the Morning Post, the London Standard, the Herald, and the financial weekly paper Money and Market Review.

-His first piece in the British press was published on 23 February 1862 in the influential Morning Post, the newspaper loyal to then British Prime Minister Lord Palmerston.
+His first piece in the British press was published on February 23,1862, in the influential Morning Post, the newspaper loyal to then British Prime Minister Lord Palmerston.

-In May 1862, he created a weekly journal, The Index, which was perhaps the best Confederate propaganda activity in Europe.
-It had a circulation of around 2,000 and was distributed primarily in Britain but was also read in France, Ireland, and even sent back to the Union itself.
-Hotze's realism and subtlety in his propaganda differed with other Confederate agents in Europe like Edwin De Leon, James Williams, Felix Senac, John Slidell, and Paul Pecquet du Bellet.
+In May 1862, he created a weekly journal, The Index, which was perhaps the best Confederate propaganda outlet in Europe.
+It had a circulation of around 2,000 and was distributed primarily in Britain, but was also read in France, Ireland, and even sent to the Union itself.
+Hotze's realism and subtlety in his propaganda differed from that of other Confederate agents in Europe like Edwin De Leon, James Williams, Felix Senac, John Slidell, and Paul Pecquet du Bellet.

 With a total of sixteen pages, The Index appeared every week on Thursdays.
 The newspaper cost six pence and thirty shillings for an annual subscription.
 By the month of July 1864, though sales had been increasing very slowly since 1862, sales revenue of The Index finally became sufficient to amortize the total running costs of the paper.
 The offices of The Index were located on London's Fleet Street, two doors down from The London American, the official pro-Union propaganda journal.

+Historian Frank E. Vandiver says of Hotze and The Index: "A brilliant editor, Hotze purveyed his point of view with good humored candor, and beyond his editorials offered readers a lively balanced paper.
+During its four-year life, the Index won many converts to its cause."